It’s often argued that the EU’s budget both has and hasn’t been signed off by auditors for years.

-The same opinions are delivered on the ‘regularity’ of the accounts—whether they’re free from significant errors.
-The Court of Auditors has always given an adverse opinion on this ever since it started giving opinions in 1995.
+The same opinions are delivered on the ‘regularity’ of the accounts— mainly whether the payments are free from significant errors.
+Until 2016, the Court of Auditors had always given an adverse opinion on this ever since it started giving opinions in 1995.

-But it did find that 3.8% of EU spending was subject to error.
-As long as the estimated error is above a threshold of 2%, it’s considered “material”.
-3.8% is slightly lower than the estimated level of error in previous years.
+But it did find that 3.1% of EU spending was subject to error.
+This is slightly lower than in previous years, but as long as the estimated error is above a threshold of 2%, it’s considered “material”.

 Error is not always the same as fraud or waste